 Mallavarapu has been featured in Theory Talks (http://www.theory-talks.org/) and has contributed to the Bulletin of the Atomic Scientists.
 He is the author of Banning the Bomb: The Politics of Norm Creation, two co-edited anthologies on International Relations in India (with Kanti Bajpai), a co-edited book titled International Relations: Perspectives for the Global South (with B.S.Chimni) as well as assorted journal articles.
-He has contributed theoretical chapters to two Oxford Handbooks on Indian Foreign Policy and India’s National Security respectively.
-Mallavarapu is also in the process of contributing chapters to the Sage Handbook of Global Political Science and the Routledge Handbook of Critical International Relations Theory.
+He has contributed theoretical chapters to two Oxford Handbooks, one on Indian Foreign Policy (2015) and the other on India’s National Security (2018).
+Mallavarapu has also contributed chapters to The Sage Handbook of Political Science (2020) and the Routledge Handbook of Critical International Relations Theory (2019).
+A recent piece of his has appeared in the Sage journal China Report (2020) and another is forthcoming in the journal Global Constitutionalism (2020) published by Cambridge University Press.
 He has mentored a number of doctoral theses and has contributed to International Relations curricula design.
-He is particularly invested in multi-disciplinary conversations with the allied social sciences, humanities and behavioural sciences.
+Mallavarapu is particularly invested in multi-disciplinary conversations with the allied social sciences, humanities and behavioural sciences.
 He has participated in several conferences both national and international.

 His research interests encompass disciplinary histories of International Relations (IR) with a special focus on India; theories of IR especially vis-à-vis the global south; Asia in world affairs; global governance and institutional design; comparative political thought; cognition and IR; critical security studies; global intellectual history; world politics and literature; and heuristics in the social sciences.